tairenfd/audiodotturn/README.md

-# MP3-PY
+# AudioDotTurn

-MP3-PY is a tool designed to help organize MP3 files that have been downloaded using yt-dlp without properly formatted file names or metadata.
-The tool allows users to create artist directories and a JSON dataset of MP3 files to help with organizing and searching for specific songs or artists.
+AudioDotTurn is a tool designed to help format and organize files that have been downloaded using yt-dlp without properly formatted file names or metadata.
+The tool allows users to format titles, organize tracks into artist directories and a JSON dataset of the songs to help with organizing and searching for specific songs or artists.

 ## Installation

-To use MP3-PY, follow these steps:
+To use AudioDotTurn, follow these steps:

-1. Clone the MP3-PY repository to your local machine.
+1. Clone the AudioDotTurn repository to your local machine.
-2. Run the program using `python mp3-py.py`.
+2. Run the program using `python AudioDotTurn.py`.

-### Dependencies
+## Dependencies

 External libraries:
  - rich (pip install rich or check out [rich](https://github.com/Textualize/rich))

 Standard:
  - os